Stanley and Stella in: Breaking the Ice

-Stanley and Stella in: Breaking the Ice, also known as Love Found, is a 1987 American computer animated short film.
+Stanley and Stella in: Breaking the Ice, also known as Love Found, is a 1987 American animated short film.

 Synopsis

 Birds and fish are moving around different halves of a sphere, separated by a sheet of ice.
 One bird and one fish (Stanley and Stella) notice each other and approach their sides of the ice sheet.
 They look at each other through the ice and twirl to acknowledge that the feeling of love is mutual.
 Stella looks up and points, Stanley appears to be confused.
 Stella then taps her side of the ice sheet with her tail.
 Stanley gazes upward and then nods to her, understanding what he can do.
 As Stella watches, Stanley flies further and further up until he is high enough and then dives towards the ice sheet, breaking it.

 Stella approaches Stanley, who appears to be unconscious, and nudges him awake.
 He looks around him to see that he is successful and Stella kisses his cheek.
 As they continue to gaze at each other, the birds and fish around them are shown freely mingling throughout the sphere.